 The sustainable fisheries committee invites representation from Marine Scotland Policy and Marine Scotland Science to most of its meetings so that representatives from these organisations can keep the industry abreast of any issues relating to them.
 The committee members believe that having externals attend the meetings adds value as they often bring extremely useful insight to many of the issues discussed.

 Whilst not an integral part of the sustainable fisheries committees remit, the output and work plan of the SFF Services fisheries observer scheme is often discussed by the committee.
-The scheme is funded by the European Fisheries Fund and was set up to help provide support to the Scottish Government’s Conservation Credit Steering Group, now incorporated into the Fisheries Managment & Conservation Group (FMAC).
+The scheme is funded by the European Fisheries Fund and Scottish Ministers and was established to help provide support to the Scottish Government’s Conservation Credit Steering Group, now incorporated into the Fisheries Management & Conservation Group (FMAC).